GPrimola/pretty_log/README.md

 ### KvFormatter

-Formats the Logger output to Key-Value format.
+Formats the Logger output to Key=Value format.
 Example:

 ```